richardeigenmann/JPO/README.md

 * Open XML data structures
 * Pure Java, no native libraries
 * Runs on Windows, Linux and macOS, anywhere Java runs
+* No Databases
+* Runs locally without a browser
 * Can call up outside applications
 * Leaves your pictures where they are
 * Can move pictures to new locations to tidy up (consolidate)